 - Fatality False Statement: For reasons that are not entirely clear, this infraction is separate from making a false statement.
-There is only a publishing element.
-There is no falsity or materiality requirement.
+There is only one publishing element.
+There is no falsity or material requirement.

 Speaking of taking the money and running, under Georgia law, venue is proper in any county where any defendant committed any act which furthered the criminal scheme in any way.
 This provision gives prosecutors some additional options which are unavailable in other types of cases.